Best travel VPN in 2026

 If you're only travelling for a few weeks and want some added protection at a lower cost, Proton VPN is a great choice as the best cheap monthly VPN.

-Proton VPN is also the fastest VPN on the market, achieving speeds of 1,198 Mbps in testing.
+Proton VPN is also one of the fastest VPN on the market, achieving speeds of 1,521 Mbps in testing.
 So no matter where in the world you are, you should benefit from a strong, stable connection.

-These high speeds, paired with its extensive server network, means that Proton VPN is also one of the best streaming VPNs on the market, too.
+These high speeds, paired with its extensive server network, means that Proton VPN is also one of the best streaming VPNs too.

-In testing, it unblocked every streaming platform we tested it with, from regional streaming platforms like BBC iPlayer and 9Now, to global streaming platforms like Netflix, Disney+ and Amazon Prime Video.
+In testing, it unblocked almost every streaming platform we tested it with.
+It unblocked Netflix, Amazon Prime Video, and BBC iPlayer first time.
+Disney+, US YouTube, and ITVX took a few attempts but it was successful in the end.
+The only service it failed to unblock was New Zealand's TVNZ+.
 So, if streaming is a top priority for you while you're on your travels, Proton VPN is a great option.

 It's not all speed and streaming, either.
 Proton VPN has a handy feature called Secure Core.
 Similar to Surfshark's Dynamic Multi-Hop, it sends your traffic through multiple layers of encryption, offering much greater privacy.
 Proton VPN also offers an obfuscated encryption protocol called Stealth that aims to help users bypass internet censorship and conceal their VPN use.